Dental Hygienist Schools

 University of Tennessee

 The University of Tennessee (UT) in Memphis offers a four-year bachelor of science degree in dental hygiene.
-It comprises a “2+2” format, combining two years of built-in prerequisite completion, two years of program coursework, and a one-week clinical instruction.
+It comprises a “2+2” format, combining two years of built-in prerequisite completion, two years of program coursework, and one week of clinical instruction.
 This program aims to teach its students the fundamental skills of dental hygiene and character-building, emphasizing community service initiatives for diverse populations.

-This 122-credit program includes courses such as clinic theory; head and neck anatomy; dental embryology, histology & anatomy; general and oral pathology; periodontology; anxiety and pain control; dental pharmacology; community dental health theory; and ethics, jurisprudence & practice management.
+This 122-credit program includes courses such as clinic theory, head and neck anatomy, dental embryology, histology, and anatomy, general and oral pathology, periodontology, anxiety and pain control, dental pharmacology, community dental health theory, and ethics, jurisprudence, and practice management.

 • Location: Memphis, TN